Didisimmons/Didisimmons/README.md

 ### Hi there 👋

 My name is Onyema from Nigeria living in Dublin, and I am a junior software developer who is always learning to improve my front end and back end skills.
-I enjoy creating visually appealing intuitive websites and applications that assist businesses in solving problems.
-I find it extremely rewarding to be able to witness the entire process of designing and developing user-friendly websites, from the design phase to the implementation phase.
+I enjoy developing visually appealing, user-friendly websites and applications that help businesses solve problems.
+It's incredibly rewarding for me to be able to see the entire process of designing and developing user-friendly websites, from the design phase to the implementation phase.

 I believe that great solutions should not only solve user problems but also leave users with positive emotions after interacting with a product/service.
-I am a hard worker who creates functional websites with a user-centered approach, paying close attention to details and constantly looking for ways to improve customer experience.
+I am a hard worker who creates functional websites with a user-centered approach, paying close attention to details and constantly looking for ways to improve customer experiences.

+My mantra is that anything worth doing is worth doing well, which is why I never give up when the going gets tough and am not afraid to ask questions and communicate clearly and effectively.
+I am open to criticism and am always looking to expand my knowledge and expertise.

 <img align="right" src="https://www.alphaprogrammer.in/wp-content/uploads/2021/04/8306-programming-animation.gif" width="400"  height="350" alt="image of man coding" />

-- 🔭 Currently waiting for my diploma results in Full-Stack Software Development with Code Institute.
+- 🔭 Finished my diploma in Full-Stack Software Development with Code Institute.

 - 👯 I’m looking to collaborate on **open source projects**